 Hm.
 Some get this point but disagree, and for a few reasons:

-Needless to say, the awkward sexual interaction has sparked an emotionally charged conversation about: sexual misconduct, sexual assault, and celebrities exploiting social media sexual harassment campaigns.
+Needless to say, the awkward sensual interaction has sparked an emotionally charged conversation about: sensual misconduct, sensual assault, and celebrities exploiting social media sensual harassment campaigns.

 Apology accepted or unaccepted?

 Aziz Ansari is not a rapist.
 He did not sensually assault Grace in the way that we’ve traditionally understood sensual assault.
 However, his refusal to hear his date’s hesitance to have copulation is a violation and crosses a boundary that many men have traipsed over.

 — Evette Dionne ? (@freeblackgirl) January 16, 2018